-In the past year, 1 carats, previously a popular size and a standard for bridal rings, have seen the deepest price declines.
+In the past year, 1 carats, previously a popular size and a standard for bridal rings, have seen the deepest price declines as seen below on the diamond prices historical chart.
 This reflects a decline in demand, coupled with consumer pressure to lower prices.

 US Jewelry Sales Drop 27%

 According to the latest US Department of Commerce data, total jewelry sales dropped 27.4% year over year and 37% month over month in March.
 US jewelry sales are estimated at $3.14 billion.
 Whereas this is a dramatic decrease, a deeper decline in the volume of business was expected.
 It just does not seem deep enough.

 Major retailers such as Saks and Macy’s hardly made any jewelry sales.
 Signet’s brand stores, such as Kay’s and Jared, were closed, as were about half of the independents.
 With this in mind, how could sales decline by only a quarter?